“Time-based prophecies that kept me from living,

 We’ve likely all experienced such Diminishing Mirrors (as compared to Believing Mirrors).

-Diminishing Mirrors are those ‘nattering nabobs of negativity’ and/or enthusiasm-shrinkers that I’ve written of before.
+Diminishing Mirrors are those ‘nattering nabobs of negativity,’ vision-crushers, and/or joy-suffocaters that I’ve written of before.

 This matters because, as it happens, such authoritatively (or otherwise potently) delivered words can be harmful in addition to just not all that helpful.
 The bit I shared here on some of the neuroscience research gives an idea of how.